Media and Cultural Studies

 Expertise and Activities

 My work examines how media entertainment and its audiences interact, and examines how and where value and meaning are created.
-More specifically, my research projects fall into one or more of the following areas: (1) contemporary television studies, (2) qualitative audience studies, (3) textual theory, criticism, and analysis, (4) new media extensions of and convergence with television and film, (4) satire, comedy, parody, and political entertainment, (5) international media consumption.
+More specifically, my research projects fall into one or more of the following areas: (1) contemporary television studies, (2) qualitative audience studies, (3) textual theory, criticism, and analysis, (4) new media extensions of and convergence with television and film, (5) satire, comedy, parody, and political entertainment, and (6) international media consumption.